cpacker/MemGPT/docs/autogen.md

 > 📘 Choosing an LLM / model to use
 > You'll need to decide on an LLM / model to use with web UI.
 >
-> MemGPT requires an LLM that is good at function calling to work well - if the LLM is bad at function calling, **MemGPT will not work properly**.
+> Letta requires an LLM that is good at function calling to work well - if the LLM is bad at function calling, **Letta will not work properly**.
 >
-> Visit [our Discord server](https://discord.gg/9GEQrxmVyE) and check the #model-chat channel for an up-to-date list of recommended LLMs / models to use with MemGPT.
+> Visit [our Discord server](https://discord.gg/9GEQrxmVyE) and check the #model-chat channel for an up-to-date list of recommended LLMs / models to use with Letta.

-### Part 2: Get MemGPT working
+### Part 2: Get Letta working

-Before trying to integrate MemGPT with AutoGen, make sure that you can run MemGPT by itself with the web UI backend.
+Before trying to integrate Letta with AutoGen, make sure that you can run Letta by itself with the web UI backend.

-Try setting up MemGPT with your local web UI backend [using the instructions here](local_llm/#using-memgpt-with-local-llms).
+Try setting up Letta with your local web UI backend [using the instructions here](local_llm/#using-letta-with-local-llms).

-Once you've confirmed that you're able to chat with a MemGPT agent using `memgpt configure` and `memgpt run`, you're ready to move on to the next step.
+Once you've confirmed that you're able to chat with a Letta agent using `letta configure` and `letta run`, you're ready to move on to the next step.

 > 📘 Using RunPod as an LLM backend
 >
 > If you're using RunPod to run web UI, make sure that you set your endpoint to the RunPod IP address, **not the default localhost address**.
 >
-> For example, during `memgpt configure`:
+> For example, during `letta configure`:
 >
 > ```text
 > ?
 Enter default endpoint: https://yourpodaddresshere-5000.proxy.runpod.net
 > ```

-### Part 3: Creating a MemGPT AutoGen agent (groupchat example)
+### Part 3: Creating a Letta AutoGen agent (groupchat example)

-Now we're going to integrate MemGPT and AutoGen by creating a special "MemGPT AutoGen agent" that wraps MemGPT in an AutoGen-style agent interface.
+Now we're going to integrate Letta and AutoGen by creating a special "Letta AutoGen agent" that wraps Letta in an AutoGen-style agent interface.

 First, make sure you have AutoGen installed: